 I am asking for your voluntary participation in my science research project.
-Please read the following information about the proje ct.
+Please read the following information about the project.
 If you would like to participate, please sign in the appropriate box below.

+If you would like to participate, please sign in the appropriate box below.

 PURPOSE OF THE PROJECT:

-F YOU PARTICIPATE, YOU WILL BE ASKED TO:
+IF YOU PARTICIPATE, YOU WILL BE ASKED TO:

 TIME REQUIRED FOR PARTICIPATION:

 RISKS:

 BENEFITS:

-IOW CONFIDENTIALITY WILL BE MAINTAINED:
+HOW CONFIDENTIALITY WILL BE MAINTAINED:

-f you have any questions about this study, feel free to contact:
+If you have any questions about this study, feel free to contact:

 Adult Sponsor: Phone/email:

+VOLUNTA DV DA DTIQIDATION

 VOLUNTARY PARTICIPATION:

 Participation in this study is completely voluntary.
 If you decide not to participate there will not be any negative consequences.
 Please be aware that if you decide to participate, you may stop participating at any time and you may decide not to answer any specific question.

 By signing this form I am attesting that I have read and understand the information above and I freely give my consent/ assent to participate or permission for my child to participate.

 ADULT INFORMED CONSENT OR MINOR ASSENT Date Reviewed & Signed:

 Printed Name of Research Subject: Signature:

 Parent/Guardian Printed Name: Signature: